Macho Harris

-Victor "Macho" Harris, Jr. (born February 16, 1986) is a former Canadian football defensive back.
-He recently played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He played college football at Virginia Tech and was drafted by the Philadelphia Eagles in the fifth round of the 2009 NFL Draft.
-Harris went on to play for the Washington Redskins and the Pittsburgh Steelers before signing with the Saskatchewan Roughriders on April 18, 2012.
+Victor "Macho" Harris, Jr. (born February 16, 1986) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Virginia Tech Hokies and was selected by the Philadelphia Eagles in the fifth round of the 2009 NFL draft.
+Harris was also a member of the Washington Redskins and Pittsburgh Steelers of the NFL and the CFL's Saskatchewan Roughriders and Winnipeg Blue Bombers.

-Early years
+Early life

 Victor "Macho" Harris earned All-District, All-Region, All-Metro, All-State, Parade All-American, and U.S Army All-American Honors while playing Running Back, Kick Returner, Punt Returner, and Safety at Highland Springs High School in Highland Springs, Virginia.
 In his Junior year, Harris rushed for 2,346 yards and 27 touchdowns and finished his high school career as the central regions career leader in rushing yards at that time.
 Harris was rated the #1 High School football player coming out of Virginia in 2005.

 College career

 Harris started as the Virginia Tech Hokies' number one cornerback, playing the boundary position.
 During his junior year, he was a first-team all-ACC selection.
 He had five career touchdowns with Virginia Tech: a 72-yard interception return against Cincinnati in 2006, a 100-yard kickoff return against Clemson, an interception return against East Carolina University in 2007 as well as interception returns against Boston College and Duke in 2008.
 Harris had a total of 15 career interceptions during his career at Virginia Tech.
-He previously had announced his intentions to leave early and enter the 2008 NFL Draft, but subsequently changed his mind and returned for his senior season.
+He previously had announced his intentions to leave early and enter the 2008 NFL draft, but subsequently changed his mind and returned for his senior season.